UngureanuOvidiu-Costin/Threat_Intelligence/Lazarus/Overview.md

  - .rdata
  - .data
  - .rsrc
-4. What is the compiler timestamp value?
+4. What is the compiler timestamp value?<br>
 **Sat Nov 20 11:03:08 2010**
 5. IDA displays the imported APIs and their respective modules inside the Imports window.<br>
  ● CryptAcquireContextA, CryptGenRandom indicate that the PE might be doing